amlwwalker/amlwwalker.github.io/index.md

 * Do you need someone to setup you up with a seamless tech stack?
 * Does blockchain seem like the answer but you can't quite see how it fits in
 * Do you need to improve your blockchain vocabulary purely for your business needs?
+* Do you need software developed, from web apps, to cloud infrastructure configuraton to microservices
+* Do you need a CTO but don't want to hire one full time?
+* Do you need data analytics and insights or proof of concepts built around what your data might be able to tell you? (insert buzzword AI/ML here)

 ##### Talks